tweag/guides/documentation/code.md

 * [A Haskell style guide](https://github.com/tweag/guides/tree/master/style/Haskell.md)
 * [Posts](http://jacobian.org/writing/great-documentation/) advising on how to write good documentation
-* [A recorded presentation](https://www.youtube.com/watch?v=8TD-20Mb_7M) at Zurihack 2018 on how to write good documentation
+* [A recorded presentation](https://www.youtube.com/watch?v=8TD-20Mb_7M) at ZuriHack 2018 on how to write good documentation

 ## Improving this document

-It has been suggested that examples based in other languages than Haskell could be illusrative.
+It has been suggested that examples based on other languages than Haskell could be illustrative.
 If you find any cases where the advice in this guide is not readily applicable, please, consider submitting a pull request.